- 1 Purpose

 All Employees required to undertake shiftwork between midnight Friday and midnight Sunday will be paid weekend penalty rates instead of shift allowance.

-The Supervisor must ensure that all claims for shift allowance are submitted to Human Resources for payment processing.
+The Supervisor must ensure that all claims for shift allowance are submitted to the People Portfolio for payment processing.

 5 Delegated responsibilities

 Approval of working hours, overtime, shiftwork and allowances.

 This procedure must be read in conjunction with its subordinate schedules as provided in the table below.